Shivam03-coder/CHAT-BOX-frontend/README.md

-# MERN Chat Application with ZeoCloud Video Calls and WebSockets
+# MERN Chat Application with  WebSockets

-This is a full-stack chat application built using the MERN stack (MongoDB, Express, React, Node.js), ZeoCloud for video calls, and WebSockets for real-time messaging.
+This is a full-stack chat application built using the MERN stack (MongoDB, Express, React, Node.js) for , and WebSockets for real-time messaging.

 ## Features

 - Real-time chat with WebSockets
-- Video calling using ZeoCloud
 - User authentication and authorization
 - Responsive design with Tailwind CSS
 - Persistent chat history with MongoDB